-Writer Mother Monster is an interactive interview series devoted to dismantling the myth of having it all and offering writer-moms solidarity, support, and advice as we make space for creative endeavors.
+Writer Mother Monster is a conversation series devoted to dismantling the myth of having it all and offering writer-moms solidarity, support, and advice as we make space for creative endeavors.

 HOSTED BY LARA EHRLICH

 Lara Ehrlich is the Director of Marketing for an international arts festival, mother to a four-year-old daughter, and a writer/editor/podcast host.
 Her short story collection, Animal Wife, won the Red Hen Press Fiction Award, judged by Ann Hood, and was published by the press in September 2020.
 Literary Hub called the collection “remarkable…a standout in a season full of amazing new releases.”
 Learn more about Lara and Animal Wife here.

 THE STORY BEHIND

 Have kids, or write a novel?
 This was the barrel I stared down in 2016.
 Already working full-time as an editor at a university, I felt kids and creativity constituted a binary decision for my off-the-clock hours.
 In a society where mothers are expected to work like they don’t have kids and parent like they don’t have work, I couldn’t imagine layering in children.
 I knew how much time and energy good writing takes.
 I speculated that child-rearing would take even more.
 But, like many women, I grew up with the message: “I’m a liberated woman; I can have a career and a family and pursue my passion.
 If I just ‘lean in,’ I can ‘have it all.’”

 When I became a mother, I realized that’s impossible.
 The cost of daycare is prohibitive, women are still paid less than our male counterparts, and we carry the mental load at home.
 The more we feel we should be doing, the more inadequate we feel because we can’t possibly do it all.
 And we are bombarded with the message that we’re bad mothers, bad employees, and bad wives.
 We’re monsters.